 To record a new note, press the Record key, then record your note and press on the Record key again to finish your recording and create a note.
 You can also pause your recording while you are creating your note by pressing the Play/stop key during your recording, then pressing the Play/Stop key again to resume it.
 Finally, it is possible to record quick notes by pressing and holding the Record button.
 The note will be created when you will release the Record button.

 The audio files (notes) are in the reserved folder $VRNotes.
 There could be one or two $VRNotes folder in your device, as one $VRNotes folder is created by default when plugging your SD card in your device if none had been created before, and another $VRNotes folder will be added in the internal memory if you wish to save audio notes in your device internally.
 As a result, two Notes bookshelves can be present, one in the SD card and another in the internal memory.
 These two Notes bookshelf are completely independent from each other.
 When your Stream is placed on the Notes bookshelf, a Generic folder will be announced, regrouping your notes saved at the root of the $VRNotes folder.
 This folder is seen only by the Stream.
 As a result, if you plug your Stream to a computer and explore the content in the device, all the notes in the Generic folder will be seen directly at the root of the $VRNotes folder.
 This folder can also contain subfolders, where you will find notes files.
 This entire structure is defined as the All Notes book.
 In the Notes bookshelf, while using the 3 key, you will be able to copy, move or delete the notes in the Generic folder, as well as renaming and deleting any subfolders (categories), but it is not possible to rename or delete the Generic folder, and the Notes bookshelf cannot be deleted even though it is empty.
+You can also set a custom name for a specific note.

 Note File Structure

 By default, the note files are organized in numerical order in the root of $VRNotes, in the Generic folder.
+If a note has a custom name, the number of this note, followed by its custom name, will be read.
 You can create subfolders (categories) in which you will be able to create/move notes.
+If you create subfolders, when navigating, they will be displayed alphabetically.
 Subfolders can be created/renamed/deleted.
 The Generic folder is the only folder present by default, is at the root of the $VRNotes folder and cannot be deleted.

 Notes will be recorded by default in the SD card unless you are positioned in the Notes bookshelf in the internal memory, if no SD card is inserted in the device or if you had changed your preferred recording and audio bookmarks default save location.
 If Notes folders were created in the SD card and in the internal memory, when rotating with the 1 (bookshelf) key in the offline bookshelves, the Notes bookshelf are identified: Notes (SD Card) and Notes (internal memory), with their specific folder, subfolders if any and files.